-St. Bernard Project is building a movement to solve the affordable housing crisis in the Greater New Orleans area.
+St. Bernard Project is building a movement to solve the affordable housing crisis and disaster response efforts.
 By enlisting passionate people from across the globe to join our work, we have made significant strides towards rebuilding and restoring our community.
 Despite the progress we have achieved, there are many lingering barriers keeping families from returning to their homes.
 Since the need is so great, we as an organization need to be as efficient as possible.
 We strive to create a workplace culture that brings the best out of each other so that we can be the best for our clients.

 SBP offers a variety of programs, with varying length and hourly commitments, to allow as many people as possible to join in the effort to bring families home.
 Become a part of the solution, become a part of SBP.

 For more information, click on the specific job description.

 The Site Supervisor is responsible for providing on the ground support at a client’s home, known as a project site, for all aspects of a family’s rebuilding project including managing/requesting tools and materials, ensuring progress and high quality of construction work, maintaining a safe and organized work site, as well as interacting with the homeowners and leading volunteers.Site Maintenance & Safety Coordinator

 A key position within the organization, the Site Maintenance & Safety Coordinator must understand processes that are complex at times.
 In doing this, they seamlessly integrate the different pieces of the construction office.
 The Site Maintenance & Safety Coordinator maintains all construction office operations, as well as tracks data on houses and ensures that necessary permits and inspections are obtained to allow for a continuous flow of work.Skilled Specialist – Carpentry, Plumbing, ElectricalWarehouse & Supply Runner